SonngCS/College_Activities/README.md

 # Data structures/C/TP2-  (Made on my third semester)

 This program reads a CSV file and stores its contents inside an avl tree (sorted by the chosen column).
-As of today, you can search for a specific key, add another row and reload the tree with another ordering column.
+As of today, you can search for a specific key, add another row, reload the tree with another ordering column and save the contents of the current avlt tree in a new csv file.
 The delete function is incomplete.